barryclark/jekyll-now/_posts/2017-03-20-Spring-Reading-Week.md

 The directions to the homely cottage took us along some winding roads flanked by high snowbanks on either side.
 We were glad we made it there before it got dark, out of concern for icy conditions and getting lost in the dark.

 We made a point to get an early start the following morning in order to get a lot of quality ski time in and avoid the long lines.
-The first day things there were some flurries throughout the day and vision was considerably reduced at the top of the mountain.
+The first day there were some flurries throughout the day and vision was considerably reduced at the top of the mountain.

 This was the day where I found out I had never become very good at skiing, and I quickly abandoned the idea of sticking with my friends who were all much more experienced.
 I